Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 ~~~
 {: .bash}

-We will be using the filtered Nanopore file we generated in the previous step which should be in the location `~/data/nano_fastq/ERR3152367_sub5_filtered.fastq`
-We're also going to get Flye to create the `assembly` directory as its output directory.

 **<span style="color:red"> Don't run this command yet!</span>**

-Now we've built our command we could stop here **but** metagenomic assembly takes a long time!
+Now we've built our command we could stop here **but** metagenomic assembly takes a long time.
 If we were to run this command as is we'd have to stay logged into the instance (aka leaving your computer running) for hours.

-Luckily we don't have to do that using a remote computer (as that's what the instance/cloud computing is).
+Luckily we don't have to do that as we're using a remote computer (as that's what the instance/cloud computing is).

 ## Running a command in the background

 The commands we've previously run in this course have all been run in the foreground - aka they've been run directly in the terminal window we've been using and occupy the window until they've finished.

-We can instead run a job in the background that doesn't take over the terminal window.
+We can instead run a job in the background so it doesn't take over the terminal window.

 To do this we take the command we want to run and then follow it by an ampersand (`&`) symbol.